 - Small coordinating rope

-Sew a 1/2 inch seam allowance along the 18 inch side of the fabric, this will be the hight of the bag.
+Sew a 1/2 inch seam allowance along the 18 inch side of the fabric, this will be the hight of the wine bag.
 Along the 14 inch side, fold the fabric down 1 inch and sew as close to the edge as possible, creating the space for your drawstring rope.

 Fold the fabric in half with the right sides facing each other and sew a 1/2 inch seam along the bottom, and along the side, stopping short a couple inches.
-Leaving it open at the top makes it easier to get the wine bottles in and out of the bag.
+Leaving it open at the top makes it easier to get the wine bottles in and out of the wine bags.

-To help the bottles stand up nicely in the bag, I sewed a box bottom.
+To help the bottles stand up nicely in the wine bag, I sewed a box bottom.
 One corner at a time, pinch the corner and fold it over the seam.
 Measure about 1 1/2 inches in and sew horizontally across the bottom.
 For a clean bottom, then cut off extra fabric in the corners after your horizontal line.

 Your bag is now sewn!
 Turn the bag right side out and using a safety pin, pull your rope through the opening at the top to make your drawstring.
 Once the rope is through the top and you have it a length you like, put a simple knot at the end and you’re done!
 You have a wine bag for your boat!

 Super happy with my new wine bags.
 An easy sewing project to complete, resulting in a better way for me to easily stack my wine bottles while preventing breakages!
 Once you tackle wine bags, have some fun and sew winch covers!

 Happy boat drinking!